ajaysheoran2323/Docker-Container/basic-commands/Readme.md

 $ docker rmi $(docker images -a -q)
 ```

-#### TIP: ABOUT IMAGES
+##### TIP: ABOUT IMAGES

-- Images are app bianaries and dependencies with meta data about the image data and how to run the image
-- Images are no a complete OS.
-No kernel, kernel modules (drivers)
-- Host provides the kernel, big difference between VM
+- Host provides the kernel, big difference between VM and container

 ### Some sample container creation